 Averted with several characters (specifically Toreno, Cesar and Woozie) who are depicted as having the potential to betray CJ but who never actually do.

 Driving school isn't hard per se, though certainly some of the tricks you need to pull off take practice.
 What makes getting all gold truly difficult is the fact that they not only expect you to do these tricks, but to do them so perfectly that you stop in exactly the right position facing exactly the right way.
 Flight school is similar, except the timer is even more unforgiving and you're trying to fly vehicles which have, at best, awkward controls.
 Thankfully, you only need bronzes for the 100% Completion reward.
+Driving school doesn't even have a decent reward, just a fairly Cool Car.
+At least you get an attack helicopter for beating flight school.

 Once you get far enough that you can start taking over gang territories for Grove Street, it becomes almost trivially easy to collect thousands of rounds of SMG and automatic rifle ammunition.
 So naturally, once you've finished the missions for that area, you lose all your guns and all the territory you took over becomes enemy property.